 USF Sarasota-Manatee announces the creation of a Global Engagement Office (GEO), a liaison to USF World, which will develop the international reach of the institution and advance student achievement through enriched global academic experiences.
-Dean Cihan Cobanoglu of the College of Hospitality & Technology Leadership is named director of Global Engagement.
+Dean Cihan Cobanoglu of the College of Hospitality & Tourism Leadership is named director of Global Engagement.
 Amela Malkic is named assistant director, expanding her previous role of international advisor, and continuing to serve as primary immigration and visa contact for international students and scholars and USFSM faculty and staff.

 The USFSM Global Engagement Office will support all study abroad programs, special initiatives and collaborative agreements with foreign countries, advocating for increased international academic exchanges.
 “We are already supporting learning experiences that allow USFSM students to integrate successfully into international communities and work environments abroad,” said Cobanoglu, who has a passion for cultural diversity experiences, and was once an international student from Istanbul himself.